Vextrove/vextrove_terrain_datapack/README.md

  - Underground Lilypads in Swamp
  - Look into optimizing the Soulsand Valley/Basalt Delta ceiling generation
  - Look into increasing the maximal tree height
+ - Look into generating different biomes at different vertical levels in the Nether
  - Get Beta terrain working as intended
  - Get structures to generate above y: 128 (particularly in the Nether) - Structures are hard-coded to generate at specific ranges of y levels (last checked 21w19a)
  - Look into altering the tool type and tier block tags
  - Look into my customized End mob spawns
  - Learn more about structures/custom structures so I can use them to do cool things
+ - Look into generating a giant tree (Yggdrasil)
 ### Website
  - Add videos
  - Create Github page
  - Publish datapack on Curseforge
- - Add features implemented in
+ - Add features implemented in this datapack to ideas list and add images
 #### Add images
  - Cavern world
  - Mountain quartz
  - Better badlands cave picture
+ - Sakura planks
+ - Sakura leaves
+ - Sakura logs
+ - Purpur Chorus log
+ - Teal Chorus log
+ - Purpur Chorus planks
+ - Teal Chorus planks
 ### On hold until new customization options become available
  - Get [Brown Mooshrooms](https://static.wikia.nocookie.net/minecraft_gamepedia/images/4/4e/Brown_Mooshroom_JE2.png) to spawn naturally on Mushroom Islands - Can't configure mob spawns with specific data values (last checked 21w19a)
  - Adjust cloud height in the 1024 and 4064 block tall world types and the Aether dimension - Cloud height is hard-coded (last checked 21w19a)